Why It Works

 After total of 60 minutes of boil, remove from heat.
 Warning: After wort cools below 180°F (82°C) everything that touches it should be sanitary, and exposure to open air should be limited as much as possible.

 Cool wort by placing pot in ice bath or by using a wort chiller until it is at 65°F (18°C).
 Transfer to a sanitized fermentor (either a carboy or a fermentation bucket).

 Use a sanitized auto-siphon racking cane to remove enough wort to take a gravity reading with your hydrometer.
 Make a note of this number, since you will be using it to calculate the actual alcohol content when it's done fermenting.
 The reading should be around 1.057.
 Cover fermentor with a sanitized stopper and airlock.

 Agitate vigorously for at least 5 minutes or aerate using pure oxygen for 1 minute.
 Add 1 package of Safale US-05.

 Ferment for at least 14 days at 64 to 68°F (18 to 20°C).

 Bottle after conditioning is complete, using enough priming sugar for a medium level of carbonation.

-7.5 gallon kettle (or bigger), and the basic homebrewing equipment setup
+7.5 gallon kettle (or bigger), basic homebrewing equipment setup